Kick101/vaults/Ideas and Improvements/CySec/Interest Session.md

 - Red & blue teaming

 __Tips__
-- Take the audience on a journey
+- Take the audience on a journey: from defining basic terms to make them consider about a carrier in cybersecurity
 - What is the problem?
 - My experiences or someone else's experience
 -

 ---
+#### What is the purpose of the talk?
+- To educate people about cybersecurity and it's importance
+- Tell them crazy real world stories
+- Tell them cybersecurity is a great field to pursue their carrier
+- Tell them that this club will help them learn about cybersecurity & also help them being a responsible  digital users.

 > I'm Jaswanth, pursuing 3rd yr CSE with a specialization in Cybersecurity.
 [Cysec info]
 > - Ask few questions.
+[3 min]
 > - What is today's agenda?
+[2 min ]
-> - Now, let's address the big elephant in the room: "The Need"
+> - Now, let's address the big elephant in the room: "The Need" [5 min]
 > - Now, that we have addressed the need for cybersecurity, so the next question that comes into my mind is that: What can the cybersecurity practitioners and general public can do?
+[10 min]
-> - I don't just want to educate you guys about good online practices, I am going to share you about the real incidents that took place when users failed to follow the measures that we have talked.
+> - I don't just want to educate you guys about good online practices, I am going to share you about the real incidents that took place when users failed to follow the measures that we have talked. [includes in the above]
 > - By far, we have understood the very meaning of the cybersecurity and it's need.
-What can the general users do to protect themselves from the attackers rather than completely rely on ethical hackers which cannot be possible.
+What can the general users do to protect themselves from the attackers rather than completely rely on ethical hackers which cannot be possible. []
 > - This is where this little session that we are having gets interesting.
 Now let's explore about the stories that aren't many knew about.
+[10 min ]
 > - Before I end this talk, I will explain about few of the cybersecurity techniques that can also be used by any person who wants to make their life a little easier.
+[10 min]
-> -
+> - Possible carriers [5 min]

 #### Ask Questions
-- How many of them are from engineering: CSE and
+- How many of them are from engineering and other UGs/PGs
--

-#### What is the purpose of the talk?
-- To educate people about cybersecurity and it's importance
-- Tell them crazy real world stories
-- Tell them cybersecurity is a great field to pursue their carrier
-- Tell them that this club will help them learn about cybersecurity & also help them being a responsible  digital users.
+- Have they or anyone that they know been a victim of a cybercrime?  tell about a story
+- How familiar are they with cybersecurity threats such as phishing, malware, and hacking?
+- Define hacking in general terms

 #### What is cybersecurity/information security?
 Cybersecurity and information security are similar terms that refer to the protection of digital information and systems from unauthorized access, use, disclosure, disruption, modification, or destruction.